Expo 2010 pavilions: Denmark

 The Denmark Pavilion designed by Bjarke Ingels Group showcased sustainability and energy solutions along with unique Danish architecture and design.

 The pavilion's centerpiece was The Little Mermaid, marking the first time that the iconic statue had left Copenhagen.
 The Little Mermaid was displayed in the center of an artificial pond within the pavilion.
 The original plans for the exhibit called for seawater from Copenhagen's harbor to be transported, but that idea was dropped because the water would have turned rotten by the time it had reached Shanghai.
 The intention of transporting the seawater with the statue was to give a more authentic experience to spectators.
 The pavilion and Little Mermaid statue were unveiled on 25 April 2010, accompanied by a performance by singer Thomas Helmig, who performed a song called Swim, written expressly for the statue's debut.
 Denmark's Tax Minister Troels Lund Poulsen also delivered a speech to mark the opening of the pavilion.

 According to the official site, the pavilion welcomed its 4 millionth visitor on September 12, 2010, and on October 30, 2010, it welcomed its 5.55 millionth visitor, matching the population of Denmark.

 Egypt

 The Egypt Pavilion was located in Area C.

 Egypt's 1,000-square-meter pavilion was designed as a gift by Iraqi architect Zaha Hadid.
 A bit stark with swirling black and white swooshes, it is apparently meant to combine modernity with antiquity, represented by the constellation-like graphic of three pyramids above the arched entrance.
-Indeed, the building looks like some lost spaceship which had landed in Shanghai by mistake and was now trying to avoid notice by disguising itself as a pavilion.